Social Studies

 Other | UHS: HVCC, AP course |

-The purpose of AP Microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
+This course gives students a thorough understanding of the principles of economics that apply to the functions of individual decision makers – both consumers and producers – within the larger economic system.
 It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and the role of government in promoting greater efficiency and equity in the economy.
 An AP exam is given at the end of this course.
 AP exam fee applies; fee waiver or reduction may be available.

 Grade | 12 |